Alexwestbrook/RA/rogue-adventure-wizard-guide.md

 - *Void sword master*, void III elite, you can use immunes to prevent the damage at the beginning, when your deck is small enough you can fit in *Apprentice guard* in between magic cards.
 And with armor you can keep enough shield to always tank the hits.
 Keep in mind that playing 3 magic cards in a row will only deal you 10 damage, so something like magic, combat, magic, magic, magic is ok if you can get 10 shields by 4th card.

 - *Skeleton trio*, reign of the dead boss, is hard because you probably won't be fast enough to kill the king before skeletons flood your deck (unless with a turn 1 kill, see infinite loops).
 You will have to play some of them.
 I suggest playing the first ones ASAP to keep a small deck and stop playing them when you think you won't have to play any more before you complete the kill.
 Your best defense option is *Book of magic* which should almost fully revover the HP loss from *Skeletons*.
-If you have *Nephil [ANGEL]* or *Magic leaf* and strength you're good too.
+If you have *Nephil [ANGEL]* or *Magic leaf* and strength you're good too. *Seeker of the light* might let you recover the hp too but it takes a lot of mana.
 The other thing that can help you survive is *Phoenix feather*.
 If you don't have a way to recover HP then your only option is to kill fast enough, so make sure you have that 4 card core and maybe invest in a couple fairy spawns for power.

-- *Evil elemental*, reign of the dead boss, will increase it's power with the overcharge you get from playing energy golem over and over.
-You might still be able to kill him before his attack is too strong, but if you can't, try to play magic cards without overcharge and only one enrgy golem per turn.
-You can do full turns of apprentice guard after that.
+- *Evil elemental*, reign of the dead boss, will increase its power with the overcharge you get from playing *Energy golem* over and over.
+You might still be able to kill him before his attack is too strong, but if you can't, try to play magic cards without overcharge and only one *Energy golem* per turn.
+You can do full turns of *Apprentice guard* after that.